CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>ts-food-service</summary>

   ### Functionality
-  /api/v1/foodservice/**: provide CRUD APIs to manage food orders and get all food offering in a specific trip.
+  /api/v1/foodservice/**: provide CRUD APIs to manage food orders and get all food offers in a specific trip.

+  When a new order is created, a event will be produced.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-food-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-food-service)

   ### Interactions
   | Service | URI | Method | Data Sent |